Soluto/tweek/README.md

 ### FAQ
 - Who's using Tweek?
   Tweek is been used in large scale production deployment at Soluto.
+- How do I generate ssh keys and a pfx file for use in production?
+  There's a script for this purpose in `utils/generate_keys.sh`
+- I found a security vulnerability, should I open an issue about it?
+  No. Please send an email to `security@soluto.com`.

 ### Related projects
 [Tweek.JPad](https://github.com/soluto/tweek.jpad) - Tweek's internal rules engine